c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 #### 2.2.1) Package maintainer.

 Recall from Code listing no. 1 that the plugin language was set to python.
-Now consider what would happen if a Package maintainer wanted to change it to another language; say ```java```.
+Now consider what would happen if a Package maintainer wanted to change it to another language; say ```java``` for example.
 They would need to edit the body of the macro and replace ```python``` with ```java```.
-But what if the Package maintainer could pass the desired plugin language as an argument, when they invoked the macro from the ```configure.ac``` file?
+But what if the Package maintainer could pass the desired plugin language as an argument to the macro, when they invoked it from the ```configure.ac``` file?
 That is, something like the following;

 ```
 AX_TEST_MACRO(["java"])
 ```

 As it happens, this can indeed be done!
-Consider the definition of the following GNU Autoconf macro.
-Unlike the macro which was defined in Code listing no. 1, this macro is configurable.
+If we take the code from Code listing no. 1 and make the slightest of changes to it, then we will get the code which is shown below in Code listing no. 2.
+Unlike the macro which was defined in Code listing no. 1, this macro is now configurable.
+But just how does it achieve its configurability?
 The desired plugin language should be passed to this macro as an argument - as was demonstrated just above.
-This argument is then referred to within the body of the macro as ```$1```, as can be seen below.
+This argument is then referred to within the body of the macro as ```$1```, as can be seen below; and this is how the macro achieves its configurability.
+It means that the macro can be configured with a different language every time it is invoked.

 ```
 01 AC_DEFUN(